 So, what does a resident director do?
 Your RD is in charge of all things dorm-related.
 They manage dorm events, resolve safety and maintenance issues, and help find solutions to any conflicts that may come up in your hall or room.
 And perhaps most of all, they are there to ensure that you have the support you need in this new living and learning environment.

-We reached out to the RDs and ARDs at Grace and asked them a few questions so that you can start getting to know these extraordinary people!
+We reached out to the residence directors and assistant residence directors at Grace and asked them a few questions so that you can start getting to know these extraordinary people!

 Resident Director of Beta Hall and Indiana Hall

 Do you have any funny childhood stories?